Taught course

 Our MA in Philosophy provides the freedom to explore influential philosophical traditions in depth within a vibrant learning environment and to understand their relevance when applied, in particular, to contemporary global issues.

 The course is taken over one year full-time and two years part-time and offers two core modules with the first, Philosophical Perspectives, introducing you to different philosophical methodologies, critical analysis and a range of definitions of philosophy and the second being an MA dissertation.
-Optional Philosophy modules look at subjects as wide ranging as science and medicine and ethics and aesthetics but wider Arts & Humanities topics will also be available to you from across our seven departments.
+Optional Philosophy modules look at subjects as wide ranging as science and medicine, and ethics, aesthetics, and the environment, but wider Arts & Humanities topics will also be available to you from across our seven departments.

-You will be able to benefit from a wide range of activities in the lively department, such as the weekly reading groups organised by EIDOS, the postgraduate philosophy society, conferences and workshops and also a series of lectures given by the Royal Institute of Philosophy.
+You will be able to benefit from a wide range of activities in the lively department, such as the weekly reading groups organised by EIDOS, the postgraduate philosophy society, conferences and workshops and also a series of departmental research seminars.

 Further research towards PhD-level study is structured around stimulating research groups which cover areas such as aesthetics, ethics and politics as well as mind, language, metaphysics, science, medicine, the history of philosophy, and the history of women in philosophy.